mulle-sde/mulle-match/README.md

 mulle-monitor -e patternfile list
 ```

-> Note: Due to  caching of patternfiles, you need
+> Note: Due to  caching of compiled patternfiles, you need
 > to restart `mulle-monitor run` to pick up edits to a *patternfile*.